visit-dav/visit/src/doc/building_visit/Basic_Usage.rst

 By default, ``build_visit`` does not remove untarred source or build directories.
 You can change that behavior with the ``--cleanup`` option.
 When turned on, ``build_visit`` will remove untarred source and build directories for every library that successfully completes the build and install stages.
-Unsuccessful build or install of a library will preven that library's cleanup so that debugging the failure is easier.
+Unsuccessful build or install of a library will prevent that library's cleanup so that debugging the failure is easier.
 .. code:: bash

   ./build_visit3_5_0 --cleanup